Today I am going to answer a very intriguing question on hardware wallets.

-These above facts clearly show that if you are holding any/all of these three categories, then you are holding something very precious.
-And it is highly likely that all three of these categories will grow leaps and bounds in the future.
+The above facts clearly show that if you are holding any/all of these three categories, then you are holding something very precious.
+And all three of these categories will likely grow leaps and bounds in the future.

 So if you are storing your cryptocurrencies on a single hardware wallet, then that is highly risky.
 It’s risky because you are betting all of your currencies on a single seed key.
 Suppose you lose that key; you’ve now lost all of your coins.

 On the other hand, if you keep your coins spread out through various devices, even if you lose one key, you haven’t lost all of your coins.

 Just to give you an example, I would put Bitcoin in one hardware wallet, Ethereum (and Ethereum-based tokens) in another hardware wallet, and other altcoins in another.
 This is the best way to mitigate the risk of storing everything under one key.